readthedocs/website/content/pages/privacy-policy.rst

 If you have included private or sensitive information in your Documentation Site, such as email addresses, that information may be indexed by search engines or used by third parties.

-Read the Docs for Business may host `private projects <terms-of-service:Private projects>` which we treat as confidential and we only access them for support reasons, with your consent, or if required to for security reasons
+Read the Docs for Business may host `private projects <{filename}/pages/terms-of-service.rst#private-projects>`_ which we treat as confidential and we only access them for support reasons, with your consent, or if required to for security reasons

 If you're a **child under the age of 13**, you may not have an account on Read the Docs.